Complaints and Remedy Policy 2024 - 2027

 - By telephone: 01332 888777

-5.2 If you raise a complaint through social media, we will send you a message to ask for more information which is outlined below, before then entering the complaint into the complaints process.
+If you raise a complaint through social media, we will send you a message to ask for more information before considering the complaints process.

 6. Who handles the complaints process?